-Mark is a director of Wingman MSP Marketing – an agency dedicated to starting conversations with prospects for IT support businesses around the world.
+Mark is a director of Wingman MSP Marketing – an agency dedicated to starting conversations with prospects for IT support businesses (MSPs) around the world.

 He is a regular online and live conference speaker on the subject of customer service, the power of habits, customer experience and online marketing for MSPs.

 His live MSP website teardowns are always a crowd pleaser.

 A serial entrepreneur, in April 2018, Mark sold his 50% share in the 1-click customer satisfaction SaaS tool, Customer Thermometer, after 8 years of growth.

 He started Customer Thermometer in 2010, with his co-founder Lindsay Willot and built the business up to 1,000+ customers, winning the likes of Facebook, Dropbox and Dollar Shave Club.